biosustain/pankb_data_prep/README.md

-# pankb_data_prep: Convert BGCFlow pipeline outputs too PanKB format
+# pankb_data_prep: Convert BGCFlow pipeline outputs to PanKB format

 ## Introduction
 This repo contains the tools to process BGCFlow outputs for the PanKB.
 It will rarely be useful to use this package outside of BGCFlow.